 Visual Problems Associated With Anxiety

 If you experience any of these visual problems during your anxiety attacks, you are not alone.
 Many people experience visual problems when they suffer from profound anxiety.
-Learn more about your own anxiety with my free anxiety test, and read on to find out which you may have experienced, and why they occur.

 - Light Sensitivity - Light sensitivity can be caused by anxiety due to a temporary dilation, or enlargement, of the pupil.
 Pupil dilation occurs when the body believes it has a reason to be afraid, as part of its fight or flight response.
 This is one reason why scary movies often use special effects to give scary creatures or people eyes that are black, or all pupil: it triggers a fear response in us.
 When your pupils dilate, they let more light in, improving your vision and helping you catch little visual details that may be useful to you in evading or combating the trigger.

 WHAT TO DO: A short term fix for light sensitivity are sunglasses, and some eye drops that are designed to decrease light sensitivity in the short term.
 However, it may be easier just to wait until the symptom passes, as lying down in a dimly lit room will both be easy on your eyes and may help you to relax.